qtop/qtop/docs/supply-chain-sbom.md

    against the pinned CI venv and `cyclonedx-py` against the sdist/wheel in the existing `build` jobs; attach `sbom.cdx.json` as a CI artifact on both forges (the build concern already publishes `dist/`).
-2. **GitLab native route**: GitLab Dependency Scanning (wired in this change) emits a CycloneDX report per pipeline on supported tiers; the pegged mirror gets this for free once enabled.
+2. **GitLab native route**: GitLab Dependency Scanning can emit CycloneDX reports on an eligible Ultimate project.
+It is not a free-tier guarantee.
 3. **SPDX alternative**: `syft dir:.` or `syft dist/*.whl` if the maintainers prefer SPDX; both formats can be published side by side.
 4. Attach SBOMs to GitHub Releases so consumers get inventory with the